-Red-Brick House South London 31/44 Architects
+Red-Brick House London (Southwark) 31/44 Architects

-The house shares the visual language of the adjacent Victorian terraces, but it is designed in a contemporary way.
+The house shares the visual language of the adjacent Victorian terrace, but it is designed in a contemporary way.
 Two internal courtyards alongside the boundary wall at the rear and side of the property maximise the use of natural light. (photo ©Rory Gardiner)